microsoft/aitour-customizing-microsoft-copilot/session-delivery-resources/declarative-agent/README.md

 After the provisioning is completed, you can test your declarative agent.

-1. Open a browser and navigate to Copilot for Microsoft 365.
+1. Open a browser and navigate to Microsoft 365 Copilot.
 1. In the message box, type _What can you do?_ and press <kbd>Enter</kbd>.
 1. Note the response from Copilot chat.
-1. In Copilot for Microsoft 365 expand the side menu.
+1. In Microsoft 365 Copilot expand the side menu.
 1. Select **da-product-support**.
 1. In the message box, type _What can you do?_ and press <kbd>Enter</kbd>.
-1. Note how the declarative agent responds with a different message from the default response from Copilot for Microsoft 365.
+1. Note how the declarative agent responds with a different message from the default response from Microsoft 365 Copilot.

 ## Update declarative agent